 For millennia, dogs have been chewing on raw bones for both nutrition and recreation.
 The hard weight-bearing leg bones from beef can be cut into marrow bones and knuckle bones for your dog’s gnawing pleasure.
-When they’ve eaten or stripped off all the nutritious marrow, cartilage, connective tissue, tendons, and ligaments, you can throw the bone away, or save it to fill with raw or canned food and freeze for a delicious treat.
+When they’ve eaten or stripped off all the nutritious marrow, cartilage, connective tissue, tendons, and ligaments, you can throw the bone away or save it to fill with raw or canned food and freeze it for a delicious treat.
 Raw kneecaps are another great recreational chew and are soft enough to be consumed completely.

 If your dog is new to raw bones, start them off slowly to avoid digestive upset.
-The highly acidic stomach juices of a canine will neutralize any pathogens, but humans should exercise the same cautions as for other raw meat when handling.
+The highly acidic stomach juices of a canine will neutralize any pathogens, but humans should exercise the same caution as for other raw meat when handling.
 We don’t recommend softer raw bones such as lamb, pork, or poultry for recreational chewing, as they are not hard enough to withstand the jaw strength of most dogs, but poultry parts work well as meal replacement bones.

 Puppies love to chew